This post is sponsored by OwlCrate Jr. All opinions are my own.

 First, a bit on how we structure quiet time in our house.
 While the exact hour may vary slightly, it’s generally always shortly after lunch.
 We read aloud or talk to grandparents, and the two youngest kids go down for naps.

 Then, the older 3 kids spend 2 hours doing quiet time.
 They spend the first hour reading (generally the first 30 minutes for a homeschool book and the second 30 minutes on whatever they want).
 Then they spend some creative time – doing a craft, playing with quiet building toys like LEGOs or Magna Tiles, playing a quiet game with siblings, doing a puzzle, etc. OwlCrate Jr is perfect for this since it includes both a book and a few other quiet activities to use during this time!
+My 3 year old loves doing a craft while listening to audiobooks on the Yoto player – it’s a lifesaver.

 Here are all our favorite board games for kids and adults!